Ph.D. in French (sequential)

 Post-MPhil Research Spaces

 GRADUATE STUDENT POLICY

 The Graduate School of Arts and Sciences Bulletin contains essential information about course and degree requirements, the entire bulletin is available online.
 Degree requirements for the M.A. and Ph.D. in French are outlined in the bulletin.
 The French and Romance Philology Graduate Student Checklist is a print-ready file.

 If you hold an M.A. degree when you enter Columbia, find out as soon as possible what equivalencies you may receive for graduate course work done elsewhere.
+No equivalence is automatic: the DGS makes the decision on an ad hoc basis, in consultation with other faculty.
 Consult with the Director of Graduate Studies, who will specify what equivalencies you should request (in writing) from the Department Chair.
 If your M.A. degree is accepted, ask the Graduate Coordinator for the Application for Advanced Standing form.
 Advanced standing will give you two Residence Units for your previous M.A. work.
-A "Residence Unit" is simply the University's designation of your semester status, as a full-time student enrolled in classes.
+A "Residence Unit" is simply the University's designation of your semester status, as a full-time student enrolled in courses.